About the organizers

 The European Heat Pump Association (EHPA) promotes awareness and deployment of heat pump technology in Europe.
 All activities aim at creating a market environment that facilitates a faster deployment of heat pump technology to unleash its benefits on a European level: efficient heating and cooling using renewable energy.
 EHPA also coordinates the Heat Pump Keymark – a European certification scheme for all heat pumps, combination heat pumps and hot water heater.
 For more information, please visit: www.ehpa.org .

-The European Biomass Association (AEBIOM) is the common voice of the bioenergy sector with the aim to develop a sustainable bioenergy market based on fair business conditions.
-AEBIOM’s key mission can be summarised in five objectives:
+Bioenergy Europe (formerly known as AEBIOM) is the common voice of the bioenergy sector aiming to develop a sustainable bioenergy market based on fair business conditions.
+Bioenergy Europe is a non-profit, Brussels-based international organisation founded in 1990 that brings together around 40 associations and 90 companies, as well as academic and research institutes, from all across Europe.
+Its key mission can be summarised in five objectives:

 - To communicate the opportunities and concerns regarding the development of bioenergy in Europe to EU policy makers;

 - To develop, deepen and disseminate knowledge on the use of biomass for energy from scientific, technological, economic, social, legal and political perspectives, as well as in any other aspect relevant at European level;

 - To develop and promote all technology developed within the European bioenergy industry;

 - To support any national or international initiative promoting bioenergy;

 - To actively promote the abolition of any technical or trade barriers which hamper the development of an open bioenergy market at European level.